THE WORLD’S LARGEST STRAW GOAT

 - 12,000 knots are tied.

 - 56 five metre straw mats form the straw coat.

 - 1,200 metres of Swedish pine create the wooden skeleton.

 - 1,000 man-hours of work are needed to build the Gävle Goat.

 - The Gävle Goat is inaugurated on the first Sunday of Advent every year, in conjunction with the “skyltsöndagen”.

-- The Gävle Goat has friends in more than 120 countries around the world that follow it in social media.
+- The Gävle Goat has friends in more than 120 countries around the world who follow him in social media.

-- In 2015, 420,000 people visited the Gävle Goat, dressed in a flower coat, when it was on tour in the Chinese twin town of Zhuhai.
+- In 2015, 420,000 people visited the Gävle Goat, dressed in a flower coat, when he was on tour in the Chinese twin town of Zhuhai.

 - The Gävle Goat has been hit by a cruising car and been subjected to fire and sabotage over the years.